Executive Producer, Writer, Director

 Elizabeth Laidlaw has been a professional stage, film, and voice actor, as well as director and producer in Chicago and regionally for over 20 years.
 As an actor, her feature films include the critically acclaimed Henry Gamble’s Birthday Party, Into the Wake, Eastern College, and Dimension.
 Televsion work includes “The Chicago Code”, “Boss”, “Betrayal”, “Crisis”, and “Chicago PD”.
 She has also worked as an actor on numerous on-camera commercials and shadowed or assisted off-camera on several productions.
 She is the founding artistic director of Lakeside Shakespeare Theatre, having produced or co-produced every season in its 14 year history, as well as directing several productions and performing in most.
 During her time at Strawdog Theatre she produced the Crossing Boundaries New Play Festival annually, and created and produced the long running comedy hit, The Hick, The Spic and The Chick.
 Her theatre performance work includes appearances at Steppenwolf Theatre Company, Chicago Shakespeare Theater, Writers Theatre, Court Theatre, Congo Square Theatre, The Next Theatre, The Goodman, About Face Theatre, Lifeline Theatre, Chicago Dramatists, and many others.
 Regional theatre includes Indiana Repertory Theatre, American Repertory Theatre, and the Irish Classical Theatre Company.
 She received her BFA from Illinois Wesleyan University and studied Shakespeare at the Royal Academy of Dramatic Art in London.

-Grace Hahn is a Chicago-based producer whose most recent completed project, the coming-of-age feature PRINCESS CYD from director Stephen Cone, premiered at the 2017 Maryland Film Festival, screened at BAMcinemafest, and will play at the 2017 Chicago International Film Festival.
-She has produced music videos for the folk duo Lily & Madeleine (premiered on sites such as Rookie Mag and NPR) as well as the pop soloist Trey Pearson (featured in Teen Vogue and Billboard).
+Grace Hahn is a Chicago-based producer whose most recent completed project, the coming-of-age feature PRINCESS CYD from director Stephen Cone, premiered at the 2017 Maryland Film Festival, screened at BAMcinemafest, and played at the 2017 Chicago International Film Festival.
 Grace's experience ranges from producing to ADing to accounting to production coordinating.
 She received the 2016 Aida Schvartz Award for Gender in Communication from Northwestern University.

 Editor, Episodes 2 & 4